microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Downloading the blob_

-1. The Python script that you ran in Step 1 finishes quickly, but the job itself runs asynchronously and will probably take four minutes or more on a cluster consisting of a single worker node and single core.
+1. The Python script that you ran in Step 1 finishes quickly, but the job itself runs asynchronously and will probably take four minutes or more on a cluster consisting of a single worker node with a single core.
 When the job is complete, **log.txt** will contain something similar to this:

 	```
 	Starting: 2016-12-16 13:15:45